-As management of the North Central Texas Emergency Communications District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended September 30, 2020.
-This is the 2nd year of operations for the District.
-Fiscal year 2019 comprised of only ten (10) months instead of twelve (12) in fiscal year 2020 due to the District being formed in December 2018.
+As management of the North Central Texas Emergency Communications District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended September 30, 2021.
+This is the 3rd year of operations for the District.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our letter of transmittal, which can be found on pages i - v of this report.